International Literacy Day 2022 – Date, History, and Significance of the Day

-Did you know that four countries reported a 100% literacy rate in 2021?
-That’s quite an achievement, isn’t it?
-We also had over thirty nations reporting over 99% literacy rates; however, several developing and underdeveloped countries continue to struggle in this arena.
-The world literacy rate is a constant reminder that the education system across the world needs attention.
-To re-emphasise this and highlight the current factors that affect world literacy, UNESCO established the International Literacy Day in the 1960s.
+We have achieved a lot in the past two decades.
+One of our most significant achievements is the world literacy rate, which has steadily improved over the years.
+Most developed nations rank the highest in the world literacy index, whereas several developing and underdeveloped countries struggle to educate their populations.
+But collectively, the world literacy rate is a constant reminder that the education system across the world needs attention if we are to grow together.
+It also highlights the uneven distribution of resources which affects a country’s literacy rate.
+To re-emphasise this and highlight the current factors that affect world literacy, UNESCO established International Literacy Day in the 1960s.
 Read on to know more!

 When Is International Literacy Day Celebrated?

 International Literacy Day is celebrated on the 8th of September every year.